 Consider a system with N particles constrained to one dimension.
 Is this system ergodic?

 A portion of this system is illustrated in fig. 3.22.
+Start with a pair of collisions and work out that the velocities are exchanged.

 Figure 3.22: One dimensional collision of particles.